gasangw/NestJS-Interview-Questions-And-Answers/README.md

 57. ### Explain the concept of Serialization and Deserialization in NestJS?
 58. ### Explain the purpose of the `@nestjs/websockets` and `@nestjs/config` packages in NestJS?
 59. ### Explain the role of NestJS middleware in the context of Microservices and provide a scenario where middleware is beneficial in a Microservices setup?
-60. ### How does NestJS facilitate inter-service communication in a Microservices architecture, and what are the supported communication protocols?
+60. ### Discuss the different types of coupling, such as tight coupling and loose coupling, and provide examples of how NestJS modules contribute to achieving loose coupling in a modularized application.